Table of Contents

 Key Takeaways

-- Generally, life insurance death benefit payouts received as a lump sum are not taxable.
-The cash value growth within a permanent life insurance policy is typically not taxable either.
+• Lump sum life insurance death benefit payouts and cash value growth in permanent life insurance policies are typically not taxable.

-- Consulting with a tax advisor and insurance professional before deciding on buying or changing a life insurance policy is helpful to understand and navigate the potential tax implications of life insurance policies.
+• Consulting a tax advisor or insurance professional before buying or changing a policy can help you understand tax implications.

 Understanding a Policy's Cash Value